-It enables you to be more productive,leaving you free to be creative and concentrate on the cure, recipes and whatever else without the worry of maintaining a cool and consistent smoke of the right quality and density.
+It enables you to be more productive, leaving you free to be creative and concentrate on the cure, recipes and whatever else without the worry of maintaining a cool and consistent smoke of the right quality and density.
 If you’ve smoked with wood sawdust and chips before then you’ll be aware of the issues involved.
 However, if you use the Smoke Genies then I am confident that all of these problems will instantly disappear and you won’t need all the add-on devices or their associated costs either.

 Yes, all Smoke Genies use and are made of 100% natural wood and are designed for the optimum smoke generation of clean blue smoke that is acrid free.

 Yes, very easily.
-Each Smoke Genie is designed to smoulder for 30 minutes so simply doggy fashion the required number together for the desired smoking time.
+Each Smoke Genie is designed to smoulder for 30 minutes so simply link the required number together for the desired smoking time.
 Please note that Smoke Genies will smoulder for approximately 30 minutes in cool ambient conditions.
 With hot smoking the Smoke Genie smoulder rate increases due the cooking temperature so its smoulder time is less.

 Smoke Genies are designed for the optimum smoke generation for home and light commercial smoking whether using a flower pot or a shed to smoke food in.
 However you can increase the density of smoke by branching Smoke Genies, or running an additional Smoke Genie train, or lighting the train at both ends.
 Adding smoking particulate to the sprinkler channel will also increase the density of smoke.
 We also manufacture larger size Smoke Genies and speciality homogeneous and bespoke mixes for commercial smoke houses and restaurants.
-For commercial, wholesale and overseas inquiries please contact me directly.
+For commercial and wholesale inquiries please contact me directly.

 You can add a sprinkle of herbs, spices, wood chips, ground nutshells or other flavourings to the sprinkle channel of the Smoke Genie to further flavour the food being smoked.
 This will cause the sprinkle to smoulder and release its own smoke flavour in addition to the smoke flavour of the Smoke Genie itself.